New Rochelle, New York: History

-Etymology and early history

-The European settlement was started by refugee Huguenots (French Protestants) in 1688, who were fleeing religious persecution in France (such as Dragonnades) after the king's revocation of the Edict of Nantes.
-Many of the settlers were artisans and craftsmen from the city of La Rochelle, France, thus influencing the choice of the name of "New Rochelle".

 17th and 18th centuries

+This area was occupied by cultures of indigenous peoples for thousands of years.
+They made use of the rich resources of Long Island Sound and inland areas.

+By the 17th century, the historic Lenape bands, who spoke a language in the Algonquian family, were prominent in the area.
+Their territory extended from the coastal areas of western present-day Connecticut, Long Island and south through New Jersey, Maryland and Delaware.

+In 1654, the Siwanoy Indians, a band of Lenape (also known as the Delaware by English colonists), sold land to English settler Thomas Pell.
 Some 33 families established the community of La Nouvelle-Rochelle ([la nuvɛl ʁɔʃɛl]) in 1688.
+Many of them were artisans and craftsmen from La Rochelle, France, after which they named the settlement.
+The people continued to speak French, and it was common practice for people in neighboring areas to send their children to New Rochelle to learn the language.
 A monument containing the names of these settlers stands in Hudson Park, the original landing point of the Huguenots.
-Thirty-one years earlier, the Siwanoy Indians, a band of Algonquian-speaking Lenape (also known as the Delaware by English colonists) sold their land to Thomas Pell.
 In 1689, Pell officially deeded 6,100 acres (25 km2) for the establishment of a Huguenot community.

 Jacob Leisler is an important figure in the early histories of both New Rochelle and the United States.
-He arrived in America as a mercenary in the British army and later became one of the most prominent merchants in New York.
-He was subsequently appointed acting-governor of the province, and it was during this time that he acted on behalf of the Huguenots.
+He arrived in America as a mercenary in the British Army and later became one of the most prominent merchants in New York.
+He was subsequently appointed acting-governor of the province; during his tenure he acted on behalf of the Huguenots.

+One condition of the sale was that Pell and his heirs would receive "one fatt calfe" on June 24 of every year thereafter, if demanded.
+The "fatt calfe" was commemorated in the New Rochelle 250th Anniversary half dollar, minted in 1937.
+Pell's descendants did not request a calf until the 1950s.
+Since then, there have been occasional "fatt calfe" ceremonies.

-Of all the Huguenot settlements in America founded with the intention of being distinctly French colonies, New Rochelle most clearly conformed to the plans of its founders.
-The colony continued to attract French refugees until as late as 1760.
-The choice of name for the city reflected the importance of the city of La Rochelle and of the new settlement in Huguenot history and distinctly French character of the community.
-French was spoken, and it was common practice for people in neighboring areas to send their children to New Rochelle to learn the language.
+Of all the Huguenot settlements in America founded with the intention of being distinctly French colonies, New Rochelle most clearly fulfilled such plans.
+The colony attracted French refugees until as late as 1760, during the French and Indian War in North America between Britain and France.

 In 1775, General George Washington stopped in New Rochelle on his way to assume command of the Army of the United Colonies in Massachusetts.
-The British Army briefly occupied sections of New Rochelle and Larchmont in 1776.
+In 1776 the British Army briefly occupied sections of New Rochelle and Larchmont.
 Following British victory in the Battle of White Plains, New Rochelle became part of a "Neutral Ground" for General Washington to regroup his troops.

-After the Revolutionary War ended in 1784, patriot Thomas Paine was given a farm in New Rochelle for his service to the cause of independence.
-The farm, totaling about 300 acres (1.2 km2), had been confiscated from its owners by state of New York due to their Tory activities.
+After the Revolutionary War ended, in 1784, patriot Thomas Paine was given a farm in New Rochelle for his service to the cause of independence.
+The farm, totaling about 300 acres (1.2 km2), had been confiscated from its owners by the state of New York due to their Tory activities.

 The first national census of 1790 shows New Rochelle with 692 residents.
-136 were African American, including 36 who were freemen; the remainder were enslaved.
+Some 136 were African American, including 36 who were freemen; the remainder were enslaved.